manogynay/Spring-Boot-Application-File-Upload-Unzip/README.md

 Stores in local directory
 Extracts the zip and stores in specified directory

+Note: This application unzips only .zip files.It throws exception for tar files

 # Softwares needed
 Java - jdk 1.8 or more
 Maven - 3.3.3 or more